ndazeo/hide-windows/README.md

-# GNOME shell hide minimized in overview
+# GNOME shell hide windows in overview

-This is a gnome shell extension to hide minimized windows in overview
+This is a gnome shell extension to hide windows in overview based on the title.

 ## How to install: